SNMiguel/LeetCode-Solutions/README.md

 # LeetCode-Solutions 🚀

 Welcome to my **LeetCode Solutions** repository!
 Here, I share my journey through solving LeetCode problems in Python, along with clean, readable, and well-documented code.
-My goal is to stay consistent, improve problem-solving skills, and hopefully help others in the process.
+My goal is to stay consistent, improve problem-solving skills, and hopefully help others in the process of interview preparation.

 ## 📌 What's Inside